 Counting the Number of Steps with Google's Science Journal

 This section explains how to use Google's Science Journal app to collect data.
 You can skip this section if you decided to let your volunteers count the number of steps taken.
 Science Journal is an app that lets you record data using sensors that are built into many smartphones, including an accelerometer, which measures motion.
 Specifically, it measures acceleration, or the changes in an object's speed.
-You can learn how to use the Science Journal app here and how to use the accelerometer here.
-This section explains how to use the accelerometer to record the motion of the ankle of a person walking, and then how to count the number of steps taken from the recorded data.
+You can learn how to use the Science Journal app and how to use the accelerometer by reviewing the releveant tutorials on this Science Journal tutorial page.
+The following section explains how to use the accelerometer to record the motion of the ankle of a person walking, and then how to count the number of steps taken from the recorded data.
 Be sure to practice using the app to count the number of steps before you go out and do the experiment.

 Figure 3.
 Phone attached to the ankle using an armband cell phone holder.
 The phone is positioned so its X-direction aligns with front-to-back motion when you walk.

 - Go to the set location.
 Do not forget to bring your lab notebook, pen, chalk, tape measure, your supervisor, and, optionally, a phone with the Science Journal App installed and the armband cell phone bag.

 - At the location, mark off a distance of 20 meters (m) with a piece of sidewalk chalk.